johnagan/ci-demo/README.md

 # Travis-CI to GitHub Pages Demo ![](https://api.travis-ci.org/johnagan/ci-demo.svg)
-This demo was created to demonstrate a sample workflow for continuous integration and automated deployment.
+This demo was created to demonstrate a sample workflow for continuous integration and automated deployment from [Travis-CI](https://travis-ci.org) to [GitHub Pages](https://pages.github.com/).

 ## Demo Flow